Explore Natureland Wildlife Trust: Wildlife Conservation Adventures in Nelson

 Funding and Governance Structure

-• Annual budget preparation in collaboration with council staff.
+• Annual budget planning with council collaboration.

-• Strategic partnerships with local biodiversity initiatives.
+• Strategic partnerships with local biodiversity projects.

-• Inclusive decision-making that values community input.
+• Inclusive decision-making valuing community input.

 Frequently Asked Questions